BONUS: America's Birthday: The 30 Best Movies of the 21st Century

 I once was lost, but now I'm found, was blind, but now I see.

-And you think like it is hard to think of a more evil profession than being the captain of a slave ship.
+And you think like, it is hard to think of a more evil profession than being the captain of a slave ship.

-And that you think of the guilt and horror and evil that man had committed to write maybe the greatest greatest hymn ever written.
+And that you think of the guilt and horror and evil that man had committed to write maybe the greatest hymn ever written.

 That's where the title comes from.

-It's from a book by Eric Mataxis.
+It's from a book by Eric Betaxis.

-Fantastic movie, of course, not on the New York Times list.
+Of course, not on the New York Times list.

-I I love true stories.
+I love true stories.

 Great movie.